LuiGGi629/zadania/README.md

 ## Reverse Difference

 6. Function that accepts a list of numbers and returns a new copy of the list with the reverse of the list subtracted.

+## Transpose

+7. Function that accepts a list of lists and returns the transpose of the list of lists.